-It is observed that the acquisition of entrepreneurial skills, without adequate resources, is not sufficient enough for the utilization of opportunities.
-Though, entrepreneurship itself requires knowing how-to-do-it which promotes its goal in the first instance.
+Acquisition of entrepreneurial skills, without adequate resources, is not sufficient for the utilization of opportunities.
+Entrepreneurship itself requires knowing how-to-do-it which promotes its goal in the first instance.
 If entrepreneurship focuses on identification and utilization of business opportunities, setting up and properly running an enterprise as asserted by Gidado and Akaeze (2014), then all necessary skills as shown in figure II below must be acquired.